Fgraziano/design2phase/README.md

 - Planned sample sizes of phase II (n) ```$n```
 - Performance over B simulations ```$PhaseII_Performance```

-It is possible to plot the power curves if n (the size of phase II) is more than 1
+It is possible to plot the power curves if the hypothetical sample sizes of the subsample n are at least 2

 ```r
 PlotPower(perfBM)